-Bank of America Housing/Community Development and Hunger/Basic Human Services Programs
+Bank of America Hunger/Basic Human Services Program

 The Bank of America will fund hunger/basic human services programs that help families at their point of need, from food and shelter to addressing financial stability issues facing low-income communities and providing access to benefits and resources.
 The application period for these programs is July 21-August 8, 2014.

 NSF Faculty Early Career Development Grants

 The Faculty Early Career Development (CAREER) Program of the National Science Foundation (NSF) supports junior faculty who exemplify the role of teacher-scholars through outstanding research, education, and integration of education and research within the context of the mission of their organizations.
 Junior faculty members at CAREER-eligible organizations—especially women, members of underrepresented minority groups, and persons with disabilities—are encouraged to apply.
 The NSF expects to give out 600 grants, with estimated program funding totaling $220 million.
 The application deadline is July 21, 2014.
 Learn more>.

 The National Science Foundation’s Advancing Informal STEM Learning (AISL) program seeks to advance new approaches to and evidence-based understanding of the design and development of STEM learning in informal environments; provide multiple pathways for broadening access to and engagement in STEM learning experiences; advance innovative research on and assessment of STEM learning in informal environments; and develop understandings of deeper learning by participants.

 The AISL program supports five types of projects: (1) Pathways, (2) Research in Service to Practice, (3) Innovations in Development, (4) Broad Implementation, and (5) Conferences, Symposia, and Workshops.
 The full proposal deadline is November 14, 2014.
 Learn more>